MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/upgrade-from-office-2007-or-2010-servers-and-products.md

 - PJU120
 - PSV120
 ms.assetid: b2acaeca-4986-40f4-92b7-a1bdd06e549d
-description: "Support is ending soon for Office 2007 servers and client applications, and custom support agreementsa are not available.
+description: "Support has ended for Office 2007 servers and client applications, and custom support agreements are not available.
 Use this article to start planning your upgrade now."
 ---

 # Resources to help you upgrade from Office 2007 or Office 2010 servers and clients